syncfusion-content/xamarin.android-docs/xamarin-android/ProgressBar/GettingStarted.md

 ---
 layout: post
 title: Overview | Xamarin.Android | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Xamarin ProgressBar (Progress Bar) control, its elements and more.
 platform: Xamarin.Android
 control: Overview
 documentation: ug
 ---

-# Getting Started
+# Getting Started with ProgressBar

 This section explains the steps required to work with progress bar in Xamarin.Android.